What height should you mow your lawn? The rule of thumb when mowing your lawn…

 Now we’re not expecting you to remember this rule all year around, or to stick to it 100% of the time because, well, we’re only humans.
-But we do recommend you try and keep to this rule in Spring and Autumn, while in the Summer months you err more on the side of caution (translation: let your grass grow a little longer and mow it a little higher).
+But we do recommend you try and keep to this rule in Spring and Autumn.
+Whilst in the Summer months err on the side of caution.
+(Translation: let your grass grow a little longer and mow it a little higher).

 The Reason This Mowing Rule Is Important

 Mowing is all about balance.
 On the one hand, you need to mow your grass in order to encourage good growth, as well as help make your lawn look healthier than Gwyneth Paltrow’s skin and more attractive than your old college crush.
-However, if you mow your grass too short (or as we call it: scalping), you are going to cause a great deal of stress to your grass plants, and that can cause long lasting damage.
+However, if you mow your grass too short (or as we call it: scalping), you are going to cause a great deal of stress to your grass plants.
+That can cause long-lasting damage.

-So instead of creating a mowing schedule based purely on the length of time since you last mowed it, stop telling yourself that Saturday mornings are mowing time and start taking cues from the height of your grass.
-For example, by telling your teenager, “your chore’s include mowing the lawn every other week” you’re actually failing to acknowledge the growing conditions during that part of the season, such as rainfall or drought, both of which have a pretty big say on how much your lawn will grow.
+So instead of creating a mowing schedule based purely on the length of time since you last mowed it.
+Stop telling yourself that Saturday mornings are mowing time and start taking cues from the height of your grass.
+For example, by telling your teenager, “your chore’s include mowing the lawn every other week” you’re actually failing to acknowledge the growing conditions during that part of the season.
+Because who knows what the weather will do.
+Rainfall or drought, both have a pretty big say on how much your lawn will grow.

 Easiest Way To Remember These Measurements

 We might be wrong, but we’re guessing you don’t want to head into your garden with a tape measure to guess whether it’s time to mow your lawn or not.
-That’s where this little hack comes in: get a tape and draw a line across one of your lawn mower’s tyres 3⅔ inches from the ground with an arrow telling you which way is up and which way is down.
+So another little hack to what height you should mow your lawn is: get a tape and draw a line across one of your lawn mower’s tyres 3⅔ inches from the ground with an arrow telling you which way is up and which way is down.
 By doing this, you simply have to wheel your mower out when you think it’s time to mow, see where the grass falls against your mark and take it from there.

 As for the mowing itself, you simply have to get used to the adjustment settings on your mower, learn what slot gets you closest to the 2½ inches mowing height you want, marking that slot and then sharpening your mower blade for the cleanest and healthiest cuts.